Zytronium/satire_dev_blog/src/data/posts/george-washington-preferred-rust-over-javascript/content.md

 - A strong nation, like a strong program, avoids data races.
 - Unchecked promises lead to chaos.
 - If your TypeScript build fails, blame the king of England.
-- The queen of England's death was partially caused by the king's faulty TypeScript code.
+- The queen of England's death was partially caused by the King Charles' faulty TypeScript code.

 So next time your JavaScript throws at runtime, remember:
 **George Washington would have written it in Rust.**